dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] cameraPosition`: An `EnumCameraPosition` value that indicates front-facing or back-facing camera.
+`[in] cameraPosition` An `EnumCameraPosition` value that indicates front-facing or back-facing camera.
-`[in out] error`: The error occurs when the input value is invalid.
+`[in out] error` The error occurs when the input value is invalid.
 You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**